WebAssembly/threads/proposals/threads/Globals.md

 provide mutable thread-local values that can be dynamically linked, such as the C++ stack pointer (SP).

+The following examples use SP as a motivating example, but a similar argument can be made for other thread-local variables (or the TLS pointer itself) as well.

 ### Example: Dynamically Linking SP with Single Agent

 Let's assume we have two modules that are dynamically linked, `m1` and